The Numbers and People That Tell the Story of AI Horizons 2025

 1.1 Million Businesses: Google's Pennsylvania Deployment

-Google made a telling choice: it selected Pennsylvania for its first AI Accelerator for Small Businesses in America—not California, not New York, but Pennsylvania, where AI gets deployed.
+Google made a telling choice: it selected Pennsylvania for its first AI Accelerator for Small Businesses in America—not California, not New York, but Pennsylvania, where AI gets put into practice.

-This initiative launched at the summit, reaching 1.1 million Pennsylvania small businesses with no-cost AI resources for immediate deployment.
+This initiative launched at the summit, aiming to reach 1.1 million Pennsylvania small businesses with no-cost AI resources for immediate deployment.
 On day one alone, 50 businesses were trained, with all 20 Carnegie Library branches engaged through December 2027.

-The $25 million investment signals Google's recognition that Pittsburgh is where AI moves from concept to deployment, where solutions find immediate, practical application.
+The $25 million investment signals Google's recognition that Pittsburgh is where AI moves from concept to execution, where solutions find immediate, practical application.

 Additionally, the Westinghouse partnership for nuclear power addresses a critical need—solving the energy equation for deployed AI through next-generation nuclear solutions.